kristianmandrup/red-elements/packages/red-stencil/Specs.md

 ## Example: common Panel

-the original node-red Panel is a jQuery widget.
+The original node-red Panel is a jQuery widget.
 We will use the controller approach outlined above:

 - instantiate the jQuery widget with the root element of the custom element